Love and Blood (album)

 Love and Blood is the eighth studio album from Australian country singer Shane Nicholson, released on Lost Highway Australia, Universal in July 2017.
 The album peaked at number 28 on the ARIA Charts.

 Nicholson saw the album as a summation of where he is now.
 He said "I noticed that what changes isn't so much the subject matter, it's your perspective as you get older and write from different points of view with a different mindset.
 It's been interesting watching that evolve; my take on one subject is different than it may have been twenty years ago when I first started releasing records."
 Nicholson also said this album feels like a sequel to Hell Breaks Loose, released in 2015 and written amongst the wreckage of his eight-year marriage to Kasey Chambers.

-At the ARIA Music Awards of 2017, the album was nominated for ARIA Award for Best Country Album.
+At the ARIA Music Awards of 2017, the album was nominated for Best Country Album.

 At the Country Music Awards of Australia in January 2018, the album was nominated for Alternative Country Album of the Year.
 Nicholson won Male Artist of the Year at the same awards.